digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

   :start-after: -- TRANSFER_TEST_BEGIN
   :end-before: -- TRANSFER_TEST_END

-In a similar vein, one can write a ``Redeem`` choice, which allows the ``owner`` to redeem an ``Iou`` during business hours on week days.
+In a similar vein, yu can write a ``Redeem`` choice, which allows the ``owner`` to redeem an ``Iou`` during business hours on week days.
 The choice doesn't do anything other than archiving the ``SimpleIou``.
 The assumption here is that actual cash changes hands off-ledger.

 .. literalinclude:: daml/Intro_5_Restrictions.daml
   :language: daml